LIFEHUBBER

 LingBot-Map is a feed-forward 3D foundation model for streaming scene reconstruction, positioned around geometric consistency, long-sequence handling, and efficient real-time inference.

 The official repository presents LingBot-Map as a streaming 3D reconstruction system built around geometric context, drift correction, and feed-forward inference rather than iterative optimization alone.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is